iamshreeji-copy1/An-attention-based-Generator-for-faithful-speech-synthesis-using-adversarial-architecture/README.md

-An official demo of "**An-attention-based-Generator-for-faithful-speech-synthesis-using-adversarial-architecture**"
+An official demo of "**AttenSynGAN: An attention-based Generator for faithful speech synthesis using adversarial architecture**"